damianhakert/damianhakert.github.io/source/posts/2016-04-20-ssg-overview-gitlab-pages.html.md

 _JavaScript disabled_

-Everything based on JavaScript is allowed to be added to your site.
+Everything based on JavaScript is allowed to be added to our static sites.
 However, if JavaScript is disabled on the user's browser, those scripts will not work.
 But there is something we can do to minimize this issue.
 We can add a [`<noscript>`][no-script] tag to our web pages, containing a message that will be displayed only if JavaScript disabled: